CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 In this code, some key files are represented as shell variables (e.g. `$INFILE`) that are defined higher in the script.

-The parameters dealing with file management and program execution are as follows: `-f` gives the input fastq file, `-o` gives the output directory, `-i` is an integer, which should be unique to each sample, `--name` gives the sample ID, `-t` indicates input fastq files are gzipped amd `-p` specifies the number of cpu threads `ustacks` should use.
+The parameters dealing with file management and program execution are as follows: `-f` gives the input fastq file, `-o` gives the output directory, `-i` is an integer, which should be unique to each sample, `--name` gives the sample ID, `-t` indicates input fastq files are gzipped amd `-p` specifies the number of cpu threads `ustacks` should use (this should be the same as the number you set in the SLURM header: `#SBATCH --cpus-per-task=6`).

 Several parameters may be modified to change how the algorithm assembles loci within each sample: `-M` is the number of nucleotide differences above which allelic stacks will not be merged into loci. `-m` is the minimum number of reads required to create a stack, and `-N`, which we do not specify, and so leave at the default, is the maximum number of differences allowed to assign a "secondary read" to a stack.